MonkeyAndres/crazy-ranges-kata/README.md

 - Range components are always going to be positive
 - Always asume that the starting component is going to be prior to the second one (if you feel brave enough you can skip this rule)

+> If you feel like this katas are too easy for you try implementing a solution differently, maybe use some functional programing or do it with OOP.
+Furthermore, code quality is valued a lot so try to run your solution as clean as possible following good practices.

 ## Usage

 ```sh